compiler-explorer/compiler-explorer/Notes.md

 NB
 --

-Killing due to time seems broken.
-Bug with clicked URLs and race to get the list of copmilers (null compiler)
+Bug with clicked URLs and race to get the list of compilers (null compiler)